New design features wider aisles, expanded selections and new opportunities to save

 The remodel also brings Walmart customers an expanded electronics department, featuring a wide selection of the latest consumer electronics and home entertainment.
 The new design includes a more hands-on experience for customers with interactive displays for hi-definition Blu-ray, video gaming and portable electronics.
 The interactive experience enables shoppers to test new technology.

-A new department called Celebration Station features party supplies, greeting cards, balloons and helium tanks, cake supplies and gift wrap.
+A new department called Celebration Station has been added and will feature party supplies, greeting cards, balloons and helium tanks, cake supplies and gift wrap.

 Grand Re-opening Activities Include Support for Local Organizations

-The grand re-opening celebration is scheduled for Friday, Sept.
-24, and will begin with a ribbon-cutting ceremony at 8 a.m.
-During the ceremony, store associates will present approximately $4,000 in grants from the Walmart Foundation to these local organizations:
+The grand re-opening celebration is scheduled for Friday, Oct.
+15, and will begin with a ribbon-cutting ceremony at 8:30 a.m.
+During the ceremony, store associates will present approximately $9,000 in grants from the Walmart Foundation to local organizations, including:

 Walmart and the Walmart Foundation have committed $2 billion to U.S. hunger relief efforts through 2015.
 The Fighting Hunger Together campaign will also engage Walmart customers and associates in the fight against hunger.
 More information can be found at walmart.com/fightinghunger.